 Although females are much less territorial than their male counterparts they will still fight.
 You may also find that the more dominant of the female gargoyle geckos will steal all of the food from the weaker one.

 This can lead to serious conditions such as malnutrition and stress.
+Make sure you give them the right food.

 If you really do want to try to house two gargoyle geckos together then two females is the way to go.
 However, make sure that you have a separate tank waiting and ready because in the end they will inevitably fight each other.